SthCo/api-run/README.md

 services:
   proxy:
+    # Always use a proper version!
     image: traefik:latest
+    # Feel free to change the loglevel if needed
     command: --web --docker --logLevel=INFO
     restart: unless-stopped
+    # Here's the networks we created
     networks:
       - ghost
       - backend-web
       - nextcloud
       - adminer-web
+      - portainer
+    # The traefik entryPoints
     ports:
       - "80:80"
       - "443:443"
     labels:
       # Step 1 : Make sure to change the host with your own IP or domain
       - "traefik.frontend.rule=Host:traefik.my-own-domain.com"
+      # Traefik will proxy to its own GUI
       - "traefik.port=8080"
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock